Skip to footer content

 }

-By preventing needless data duplication, passing big data structures—like arrays or complicated objects—by passing parameters by reference can enhance efficiency.
-Pass-by reference should be used with caution when working with huge data structures, though, as it can have unexpected consequences if not handled properly.
+By preventing needless data duplication, passing big data structures—like arrays or complex objects—by reference can enhance efficiency.
+Pass-by-reference should be used with caution when working with large data structures, though, as it can have unexpected consequences if not handled properly.

 It could be necessary to send arguments by reference in order to abide by both the method definition and requirements of the external code when interacting with external libraries or integrating native code.

-The C# library IronPDF for .NET applications allows programmers to create, modify, and render PDF documents within .NET applications.
+IronPDF allows programmers to create, modify, and render PDF documents within .NET applications.
 Its vast feature set makes working with PDF files simple.
 You may create PDF documents from HTML, photos, and other formats; annotate PDFs with text, images, and other data; and split, merge, and edit pre-existing PDF documents.

 IronPDF’s primary feature is its ability to convert HTML to PDF, ensuring that layouts and styles are preserved.
 This functionality is excellent for generating PDFs from web-based content like reports, invoices, and documentation.
 It converts HTML files, URLs, and HTML strings into PDF files.